- A Dog Humps and Bites Because He’s Just Excited

-It’s Plain Sexual
+A Dog Humps and Bites Because It’s Plain Sexual

 Many people make the mistake of thinking that it’s just intact dogs that want to engage in sexual behavior.

 But all animals indulge in sexual behavior for enjoyment.

-Even spayed and neutered dogs can become sexually aroused but to a lesser extent.
+Even spayed and neutered dogs can become sexually aroused to a lesser extent.

 Dogs also want sex just for pleasure.

 It brings them a pleasurable sensation that bears repeating.

-The natural drive within him causes him to hump anything really.
-A dog’s natural instinct is to breed and produce offspring.
-He’s just doing what he’s hardwired to do.
+Because a dog’s instinct is to breed and produce offspring, it’s just doing what it is hardwired to do.

 In fact, by the time your dog is six months of age, it can be an adult.

 So if your puppy mounts you and gives your hand a nip, it may well be the hormonal urges he is feeling.

-These untrained puppies tend to get over-excited during play, and they growl and bite constantly.
+These untrained puppies tend to get over-excited during play, so they growl and bite constantly.

-Both socializing and spaying and neutering can tame these habits and even eliminate them.
+Socializing, spaying, and neutering can tame these habits and even eliminate them.

 Do you find your dog licking himself constantly or even showing other signs of anxiety or distress?

 You shouldn’t hesitate to make an appointment with your veterinarian.

 But then again, you don’t want to be the one contributing to your dog’s medical issues.

 Are you frustrating him by not providing enough fun, exercise, and other physical and mental activities?

 It could be that there is some medical problem causing his behavior.

 A skin allergy or urinary tract infection can cause a dog to lick or chew the genital area.

 But why does my dog jump and bite me when other dogs don’t?

 Dogs hump and bite in front of us without a care.

-You just have to know that your beloved 4-legged friend is just doing what dogs do.
+You must know that your beloved four-legged friend is doing what dogs do.